MontiCore/monticore/docs/Languages.md

 * OD is a language for textual denotation of object diagrams.
 The OD language has several purposes (when combined with appropriate language extensions):
   1. specification language for object structures (as part of the [UML/P](http://mbse.se-rwth.de/))
-  1. strage and transport of data sets (e.g. the artifact analysis toolchain), and
+  1. stage and transport of data sets (e.g. the artifact analysis toolchain), and
   1. as a report format for the MontiCore tool infrastructure.
 * OD covers **named and anonymous objects, links, attributes, attribute values, lists**, and **visibilities**.
 For a comfortable definition, objects may be nested.
 An example: